Lesson

 Opportunity Framing takes the team and its stakeholders through a process where three fundamental questions are answered:

-It is important to highlight that Opportunity Framing will first ensure all understand sufficiently what the starting point of the opportunity or project is, then will create a common view around where the opportunity or project needs to be at the end, and only then will the opportunity Framing develop the road map of how to get from now to the endpoint.
+It is important to highlight that Opportunity Framing will first ensure that everyone sufficiently understands the starting point of the opportunity or project.
+Then, it will create a common view of where the opportunity or project needs to be at the end.
+Only then will Opportunity Framing develop the road map from now to the endpoint.

-Opportunity Framing helps the team be more effective because, at the start of an opportunity, it brings together a multi-disciplinary team and aligns their workstreams and allows team members to proceed with a focused understanding, clarity, and a decision-driven mindset rather than only being activity-driven.
+Opportunity Framing helps the team be more effective because, at the start of an opportunity, it brings together a multidisciplinary team, aligns their workstreams, and allows team members to proceed with a focused understanding, clarity, and a decision-driven mindset rather than only an activity-driven mindset.
 This ensures that resources, including funding, are allocated appropriately.

-Activity based planning is about logically sequencing and scheduling activities, without critically assessing the importance of each activity and without looking at the impact the activity has on the key decisions that have to be taken during the progression of an opportunity or a project.
+Activity-based planning is about logically sequencing and scheduling activities without critically assessing their importance and without looking at their impact on the key decisions that have to be made during the progression of an opportunity or a project.
 The overall premise is that making high-quality decisions creates value and vice versa.
-Decision based planning therefore, starts with the critical decisions and then prioritizes and sequences those activities that allow for high-quality decision making.
+Decision-based planning, therefore, starts with critical decisions and then prioritizes and sequences those activities that allow for high-quality decision-making.

-A major benefit gained from the Opportunity Framing process is its use as the starting point for the team/group integrated planning process.
-The established framework from the Opportunity Framing workshop should be a “live document” and should be updated with new information and reviewed as appropriate throughout the lifetime of the opportunity.
+A significant benefit of the Opportunity Framing process is its use as the starting point for the team/group integrated planning process.
+The established framework from the Opportunity Framing workshop should be a “live document” that is updated with new information and reviewed as appropriate throughout the opportunity’s lifetime.